Offshore oil exploration in N.L. often occurs without wildlife monitoring | CBC News

 Fog, darkness, high waves make environmental observation impossible, while operations continue apace

-Oil and gas exploration using powerful air guns shown to be harmful to marine life regularly occurs off the coast of Newfoundland and Labrador without environmental monitoring, according to documents obtained by CBC News.
+Oil and gas exploration regularly use powerful air guns shown to be harmful to marine life off the coast of Newfoundland and Labrador without environmental monitoring, according to documents obtained by CBC News.

+Federal regulations require the presence of wildlife observers whenever companies hunt for new fields in the province's multibillion-dollar offshore industry.

 In theory, regulations set by Fisheries and Oceans Canada require observers to ensure the area around any seismic ship is clear of all mammals and turtles before seismic tests can begin.
 Once a seismic survey has begun, operations will only be shut down if a threatened or endangered species is spotted.